mlvlab/RPO/README.md

 * RPO shows better base-to-new generalization and domain generalization performance compared to previous baselines.
 * RPO acheives better novel accuracy compared to zero-shot CLIP in base-to-new generalization
 * Performance of RPO shows smaller variance with respect to randomly sampled few-shot training data, compared to previous baselines.
 (Robust!)
+* RPO requires fewer parameters to train and lighter computational cost for inference, compared to previous baselines.

 If you are interested in more details of RPO, Please read our paper!